 - 3.4.
-The Council has a number of measures already in place to boost the delivery of sites for housing including the following: - Council owned company Quercus 7 is actively seeking sites to provide housing in the District. - Council owned company Quercus Housing is actively providing affordable housing in the District. - The Council continuously reviews planning conditions imposed on planning permissions to avoid unnecessary stall to development. - Updated evidence bases currently being pursued would seek to increase housing in the District. - Effective Use of Planning Performance Agreements - Innovative recruitment schemes and Member training
+The Council has a number of measures already in place to boost the delivery of sites for housing including the following: - Council owned company Quercus 7 is actively seeking sites to provide housing in the District. - Council owned company Quercus Housing is actively providing affordable housing in the District. - The Council continuously reviews planning conditions imposed on planning permissions to avoid unnecessary stall to development.

-- The Council is currently undertaking evidence to identify sites within existing built up areas outside of the Green Belt to increase the number of sustainable sites for housing. - The Council works closely with developers to ensure that the density of housing on a site makes the most efficient use of land.
+- Updated evidence bases currently being pursued would seek to increase housing in the District. - Effective Use of Planning Performance Agreements - Innovative recruitment schemes and Member training - The Council has prepared a Settlement Capacity Study, which identifies sites within existing built up areas outside of the Green Belt, in order to increase the number of sustainable sites for housing. - The Council works closely with developers to ensure that the density of housing on a site makes the most efficient use of land.